-Accommodation Originally built as a private house in 1986 by Richard Bonham and added to over the years to become a luxury safari lodge, the lodge has recently undergone a complete overhaul, and was rebuilt in 2008.
-It is now one of the most original and luxurious guest lodges in East Africa.
+Accommodation Originally built as a private house the lodge has been added to over the years and after a complete overhaul is now both stylish and luxurious.
 The main lodge building, which combines polished stone floors with arched doorways and heavy wood doors under a high thatched roof, consists of a huge living and dining area.
 The dining area, with enormous teak dining table (that can be reconfigured and split to seat smaller groups) is to one side of the arched entrance and the other is set up as a sitting and relaxing area with bar, fireplaces, squashy sofas and groups of comfortable armchairs.
-The whole is stylishly decorated in earthy tones, with finishing touches such as bronze statues, huge paintings and iron chandeliers.
+The whole lodge is decorated in earthy tones, with finishing touches such as bronze statues, huge paintings and iron chandeliers.
 There is also a second lovely dining area, where breakfast and lunch are often served, outside under the shade of an acacia tree.
 This overlooks a stone terrace and an 'infinity' swimming pool with fantastic views.
-A network of stone paths running in different directions from the main lodge link the reception areas to six individually designed guest villas, that house ten separate guest suites.
+A network of stone paths running in different directions from the main lodge link the reception areas to six individually designed villas and one family cottage.
 The villas are wonderfully spacious, very well situated to ensure privacy and seclusion and beautifully furnished.
 They include a mix of contemporary and traditionally styled fittings and furnishings, are modern yet retain a sense of the African bush.
 The villas are all raised on stilts, with high thatch roofs and glass or open fronts to make the most of magnificent views out over the plains to Mount Kilimanjaro.
 Each suite has a bedroom, a large bathroom with indoor and also beautifully designed outdoor shower, double washbasins and flush loo, and a veranda, some also have their own sitting room.
 A winding stone staircase from the veranda leads to a flat rooftop terrace from which you can enjoy superb views and the marvellous sense of space and some have a built-in stone platform bed which can be made up, on request, so you can spend a romantic night under the stars in complete safety.
-All but two suites have their own private plunge pool and four of the villas contain two separate two bedded suites so are perfect for families or a small group of friends, whilst also being versatile enough in design to allow privacy if used by two separate couples.
+Villas have their own private plunge pool and there is one family villa which contain two separate bedrooms with en-suite bathrooms, perfect for families or a small group of friends.
 Electricity at Ol Donyo Lodge is generated by solar power and every extra you can think of - thick soft towels, torches (wind-up in keeping with the lodge's ecological aims), locally made soap, shower gels and shampoo in the bathrooms - are included.
 Access to the lodge is by air charter or scheduled Safarilink flight taking about an hour from Nairobi followed by a 15 to 20 minute game drive from the local airstrip.